RealTenzo/motioncli/README.md

 <p align="center">
   A super-lightweight live wallpaper engine for Windows.<br>
   Keyboard-navigable terminal UI.
 No Electron.
 No browser.
-Just Media Foundation.
+Powered by native DirectX and Media Foundation.
 </p>

 ---